Teaching for children with anxiety

 Help and subsidies

-Parents of children with anxiety can get help through the municipality's PPR, which can offer advice and support on how to adapt the teaching to the child's needs.
-The municipality can also offer psychological help.
+Parents of children with anxiety can get support through the municipality's PPR, which can provide guidance on teaching methods and adaptations.
+The municipality may also offer psychological help or other relevant support for the child.

-We can recommend using a social advisor via www.digitalsocialraadgiver.dk if there is a need for individual advice and consultancy.
+We can also recommend using a social advisor via www.digitalsocialraadgiver.dk or www.oldenburgraadgivning.dk if individual advice and consultancy is needed.